Jordan-z5214614/IT-Project-GROUPNAME/README.md

 Use the "HOW TO SET UP RASPBERRY PI'S" document for the initial set up your Raspberry Pi's or follow the tutorial on https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/4

-After the setup has been completed install the requirements listed in the "requirements.txt" from the link or from the master: https://github.com/Jordan-z5214614/IT-Project-GROUPNAME/blob/master/requirements.txt
+After the setup has been completed install the requirements listed in the "requirements.txt" from the master or the link: https://github.com/Jordan-z5214614/IT-Project-GROUPNAME/blob/master/requirements.txt

 These are also listed below for your convienance: